raajkumar-s/Front-end-Developer-Interview-Questions/README.md

 * What's a typical use case for anonymous functions?
 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
+  * Native Objects:
+    * These are defined in ECMA Standards
+    * Works same in all JS Runtimes (environments like browser, node, rhino etc)
+    * APIs are also standardised
+  *  Host Objects:
+    *  Host means environment where the object lives
+    *  Browser has host objects like window, document etc (DOM and BOM)
+    *  Node doesn't have DOM and BOM instead it has global modules like fs, http etc.,
+  *  User Objects:
+    * Objects which are created by users
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
   *  #### Answers:
   *  `function Person(){}` - Declares a constructor function